Manual Page: archiveopteryx.conf.5

 log-level

-may be set to debug, info, or error, in increasing order of severity (it is info by default).
+may be set to debug, info, significant, or error, in increasing order of severity (it is significant by default).
 If a message is logged with this severity or above, the log server writes it to the logfile immediately.
 Messages with lower severity are discarded.

 Security